home | about us

 Goals

-1. For the student to comprehend the organization and content of the New Testament books up to Colossians.
+1. For students to comprehend the organization and content of the New Testament books up to and including Colossians

-2. For the student to be able to recite those books in the order in which they appear.
+2. For students to to recite those books in the order in which they appear

-3. For the student to enjoy learning the truth about the Bible.
+3. For student to enjoy learning the Truth about the Bible

 Topics